 The looming specter of AIDS also caused Michael to decide to scrap his planned Listen Without Prejudice, Vol. 2, which was scheduled to include a lot of upbeat, dance numbers like “Too Funky,” “Happy” and “Do You Really Want to Know.”
 Instead, he donated those songs to the Red Hot & Dance AIDS benefit album that would be distributed by Sony.

 According to Gavin, the decision was a bit of Michael testing the waters and taking a tentative first step towards coming out — after all, in those days, being associated with any AIDS-related project, especially as a man whose sexuality had previously been questioned, was still very much taboo.
 It was a very personal and brave decision, and placed against the backdrop of his lover’s diagnosis, it was clear that Michael took this project very seriously.
-Even though it was a glorified remix album consisting mostly of songs from other artists that had already been released (Michael’s songs were the only original ones on the record), the album did fairly well.
-It hit the Top Ten in several countries, while “Too Funky” reached #4 in the U.K. and #10 in the U.S. Despite that, Michael felt like the project had failed and blamed Sony for not promoting the album.
+Even though Red Hot & Dance was a glorified remix album consisting mostly of songs from other artists that had already been released (Michael’s songs were the only original ones on the record), the compilation did fairly well.
+It hit the Top Ten in several countries, while “Too Funky” reached #4 in the U.K. and #10 in the U.S. Despite that, Michael felt like the project had failed and, once again, blamed Sony for not promoting the album.

 Things got worse between label and star when, according to Michael and his then-manager, Rob Kahane, Sony chairman Don Ienner called and used a gay slur to refer to Michael (Ienner has repeatedly denied this).

-In late 1992, he decided to do something about it.
-Michael filed a lawsuit alleging his 1988 contract constituted an unreasonable restraint of trade that was illegal under the Treaty of Rome.
+In late 1992, George Michael decided to do something about it.
+He filed a lawsuit alleging his 1988 contract constituted an unreasonable restraint of trade that was illegal under the Treaty of Rome.